ipkpjersi/SimpleSpyLogger/README.md

 Indexes: unique `(source, external_id)`; covering `(source, channel_external_id, sent_at)`, `(source, author_external_id, sent_at)`, `(source, container_external_id, sent_at)`.

+Note: `deleted_at` here tracks an upstream/source-side delete, not a Laravel soft delete.
+The admin "delete message" action is a real hard delete - it removes the row.
+Because ingest dedups purely on `(source, external_id)`, a hard-deleted row has no memory it ever existed, so re-ingesting that `external_id` later (most realistically a JSON re-import or a source backfill;
+forward-only live ingest won't normally resend old messages) will re-create it.
+If we ever want hard deletes to stick, we could add a separate soft-delete flag on the row (distinct from `deleted_at`, which is taken) or a small "deleted" tombstone table keyed on `(source, external_id)`, and have the ingest handlers skip anything flagged there.
+Fine to leave as-is for now.

 ### `message_revisions`

 One row per edit.
 Snapshots the prior `content` + `payload` before overwrite.